Karasawa Cirque: Outline

-Hiking and Mountaineering
+Hiking and mountaineering

 Karasawa Cirque is the center for mountaineering Mount Hotakadake, and is filled with tents in summer.
 Climbers might also choose to stay at Karasawa Hütte (涸沢ヒュッテ, Karasawa hyutte) or Karasawa Hut (涸沢小屋テ, Karasawa goya).
 Some snow remains in summer.
 The cirque is also famous for the vivid colors of its autumn leaves, and is the "best autumn hike in Kamikochi".

 A popular, 2-day, 30 km round trip hiking route, with an 800m elevation gain, to the cirque begins at the Kamikochi Bus Terminal (1,504m), taking hikers and climbers past Myojinkan (明神館, Myoujinkan) (approximately + 1 hour) (1,504m), Tokusawa-en (徳沢園, Tokusawa-en) + 1 hour) (1,562m), Yokoo (横尾, Yokoo) (+ 1 hour) (1,620m), Hontani Bridge (本谷橋, Hontanibashi) (+ 1 hour) (1,780m), Karasawa Hütte (+ 2 hours) (2,300m).
 The hike is relatively flat until Yokoo, then rises somewhat to Hontani bridge, and from there the elevation rises steeply to 2300m over a distance of 2 km.

-It is also possible to hike down to Yokoo from Mount Yari (3,180) or Mount Chogatake (2,677m) and continue to Hontani Bridge and beyond.
+It is also possible to hike down to Yokoo from Mount Yari (3,180) or Mount Chō (2,677m) and continue to Hontani Bridge and beyond.
 The most experienced climbers could traverse into the cirque, for example from Mount Yari, to Mount Nakadake, to Mount Minamidake, then along the Daikiretto gap (大キレット, Daikiretto) to Mount Kitahotakadake.
 Note that the Daikiretto gap route between Mount Yari and Mount Kitahotakadake is rated the most technically and physically challenging trail in Nagano.